Wednesday, March 23, 2022

 Tuesday, October 13, 2020

-Facilitated by: Comfort Ateh, Associate Professor of Secondary Education
+Facilitated by: Dr. Comfort Ateh, Associate Professor of Secondary Education

 A panel of faculty shared how they are engaging students in developing knowledge and skills towards cultural competence.

 See video from Fostering Diversity, Equity, and Inclusion in the Classroom.

 Friday, October 9, 2020

 Dr. Adam Villa, Director of CTE and Associate Professor of Computer Science

 Dr. Todd Olszewski, Associate Director of CTE and Associate Professor of Health Policy and Management